clemmers/anti-league-discordbot/README.md

 # anti-league-discordbot
 harrasses imbeciles for playing league of legends

+Note: venv is only compatible with unix right now ill make one for windows soon

 ## Running

 First set TOKEN and GUILD_ID in the .env file<br>